mattmerrick/sundaycents/BLOG_SYSTEM_README.md

 - Use lists for scannable content
 - Add internal links to other posts
 - Include relevant images (when needed)
+- End every post with the shared BlogNewsletterCTA (automatically rendered on the page)
+- Add external resources to the optional `resources` array so outbound links display in the resources section

 ### SEO Optimization
 - Use target keywords naturally